MatrixAI/Relay/experiments/intrahost2/README.md

 3. 1000 nat entries in nursery at middle of list
 4. 1000 nat entries in nursery at bottom of list
 ```

+It seems that having the rule at the very bottom of the list gives a higher
+throughput for the test although the difference isn't really significant,
+especially once the machine starts talking with an external network where the
+network link will be the limiting factor rather than the network address
+translation.
+However of course practically it would also be impossible to have each active
+NAT rule at the bottom.